-- Your pen should be covered with a nylon netting and/or wire.
+- Your pen should be covered with nylon netting and/or wire.

 - We recommend covering the sides of your pen with a combination of netting with 1” galvanized wire woven through.

-- Dig into the ground 10-20” and place your fencing this deep.
-That will help prevent predators from digging under and endangering your pheasants.
+- Bury your fencing 10-20" into the ground to help prevent predators from digging under it and endangering your pheasants.